oss-aspen/8Knot/README.md

 (above just runs docker and docker-compose and checks if both work)

+NOTE: podman-compose has been generally verified to work as well, but our preference is 'docker compose'
+    podman-compose doesn't support the '--scale' flag as we would expect so we don't use it for our own development applications, but the application is built to work with the minimum number of containers.
+YMMV.

 ### Build and Run

 8Knot is a multi-container application.